-Trouble inputs are used to monitor the status of the Controller and in most cases are not physically connected to an external input.
+Trouble inputs are used to monitor the status of the controller and in most cases are not physically connected to an external input.
 These can then be used to report a message to a monitoring station, remote computer, keypad or siren.

-The following table details the trouble inputs that are configured in the Controller.
-The trouble type and group define the trouble that is generated by the trouble input when it is activated.
+The following table details the trouble inputs that are configured in the controller and the trouble type and group that they activate.